-- 01 To meet multiple resource desired conditions, the Custer Gallatin should use wildland fires forestwide where and when conditions permit. - 02 To reduce the negative impacts of wildfires to values at risk, improve fire control opportunities, or decrease risk to fire personnel and the public, fuels treatments should be designed to remove or rearrange the live and dead vegetation as necessary to reduce fire intensity. - 03 To minimize natural resource damage, minimum impact suppression tactics should be utilized in sensitive areas, such as designated wilderness, wilderness study areas, recommended wilderness, designated and eligible wild and scenic river corridors, research natural areas, special areas, riparian management zones, sensitive habitat of at-risk species, cultural and historic sites, National recreation, scenic and historic trails, the Continental Divide National Scenic Trail corridor, and the Beartooth Scenic Byway.
-Exceptions to this guideline may occur when a more direct attack is needed to protect life or adjacent property or mitigate risks to responders.
+- 01 To meet multiple resource desired conditions, the Custer Gallatin should use wildland fire forestwide where and when conditions permit. - 02 To reduce the negative impacts of wildfires to values at risk, improve fire control opportunities, or decrease risk to fire personnel and the public, fuels treatments should be designed to remove or rearrange the live and dead vegetation as necessary to reduce fire intensity. - 03 To minimize resource damage, minimum impact suppression tactics should be used forestwide.
+Exceptions to this guideline may occur in order to protect life or adjacent property or mitigate risks to responders.

-2.3.13 Carbon Storage and Sequestration (CARB)
+Carbon Storage and Sequestration (CARB)